racketscript/racketscript/README.md

 Traceur using NPM.
 Babel is recommended for writing NodeJS programs.

-If you wish to hack on RacketScript code or run tests, lints and coverage tool, run `make setup-extra` form RacketScript root directory.
+If you wish to hack on RacketScript code or run tests, lints and coverage tool, run `make setup-extra` from RacketScript root directory.
 See `Makefile` for more information.
 This will also install `js-beautify` which produces beautified JavaScript output.